-Vendor Recommendations: Equipment vendor or contractor recommendations may also be a program factor to the extent that such recommendations are a function of the program.
-The evaluator may administer survey questions to vendors or contractors to verify their involvement with participant projects and to obtain their ratings—on a numeric scale—of the impact, influence, or importance of the program on the decision to recommend the energy efficiency measures to the program participant.
+Vendor Recommendations: Vendor recommendations may also be a program factor to the extent that such recommendations are a function of the program.
+Vendors include trade allies, contractors, distributors, suppliers, and other market actors involved in the selection and installation of program-incented equipment on behalf of the participant.
+The evaluator may administer survey questions to vendors to verify their involvement with participant projects and to obtain their ratings—on a numeric scale—of the impact, influence, or importance of the program on the decision to recommend the energy efficiency measures to the program participant.